sashinpivotal/dsa-java-review-doc/README.md

 ## Lab Step 5 - Interface (45 minutes)

+In this step, you are going to create a Java interface called *TaxPayer* and make classes to implement it.

 ### Concepts that are exercised

 - Interface
+  - What is Java interface?
   - When do you want to use Java interface?

 ### Concrete steps